For newer arrivals:

 benefit.
-The most convincing measure of clinical benefit is when the drug improves survival compared to another drug.
+The most convincing measure of clinical benefit is when the drug improves survival compared to another effective drug.
 This assessment is made possible by randomized clinical trials that test the new drug with the standard of care.

-Note: Sometimes surrogate measures of benefit (surrogate endpoints) are used when it's not feasible to measure
+Note: Sometimes surrogate measures of benefit

+(surrogate endpoints) are used when it's not feasible to measure